-For the purposes of this guide, the term ‘Black History’ is used to refer to the histories of people of African and Caribbean descent, though we acknowledge that there is ongoing discussion concerning terminology about race.
-Many of our archives relating to Black history are written from a white perspective and primarily document the colonisation and oppression of Black people.
-These archives may contain offensive terms or terms that have changed meaning over time.
+For the purposes of this guide, the term ‘Black History’ is used to refer to the histories of people of African and Caribbean descent, though we acknowledge that there is ongoing discussion concerning terminology about ethnicity.
+Some of the archives and books featured below are written from a white perspective and document the colonisation and oppression of Black people.
+This material may contain racist terms or terms that have changed meaning over time.
 In some cases these terms are included in our catalogue descriptions in order to provide information about the content and nature of the source.
 The inclusion of these terms does not reflect the views of the University of Exeter Heritage Collections and we apologise for any offence that may be caused.

-We acknowledge that Black stories are not well represented in our collections.
-Black voices have historically been marginalised in many archives in the UK, where the archive profession - who make decisions over what is and what isn't collected - is still predominantly white.
-A growing understanding of systemic racism, greater engagement with Black communities, and efforts to diversify the workforce is slowly leading to positive change in the archive sector, though there is still much more work to be done.
-A large and diverse range of archives relating to Black history are held at the Black Cultural Archives and The National Archives.
+We acknowledge that Black voices are currently not well represented in our collections.
+Archives are not neutral and in the UK, the approach to collecting and cataloguing archives has been influenced by the dominant historical narratives of the time, which have largely centred around the white British middle-class experience.
+A growing understanding of systemic racism, changes to work practices, greater engagement with ethnically diverse communities, and efforts to diversify the workforce are slowly leading to positive change in the archive sector, but there is still much more work to be done.

-The University of Exeter Library has also created a LibGuide relating to Black History and Black Lives Matter.
-This guide contains links to e-books and online databases available through the University Library, including online archives such as the Colonial State Papers and Slavery, Abolition & Social Justice.
+The University of Exeter Library has created a LibGuide relating to Black History and Black Lives Matter.
+A summary of online databases for Black History research available through the University of Exeter Library can also be found at the bottom of this guide.